GoogleCloudPlatform/cloud-foundation-fabric/modules/folder/README.md

 - authoritative via the `group_iam` and `iam` variables, where bindings created outside this module (eg in the console) will be removed at each `terraform apply` cycle if the same role is also managed here
 - authoritative policy via the `iam_policy` variable, where any binding created outside this module (eg in the console) will be removed at each `terraform apply` cycle regardless of the role

+The authoritative and additive approaches can be used together, provided different roles are managed by each.
+The IAM policy is incompatible with the other approaches, and must be used with extreme care.

 Some care must be taken with the `groups_iam` variable (and in some situations with the additive variables) to ensure that variable keys are static values, so that Terraform is able to compute the dependency graph.

 ## Organization policies